The Fraternal Order

 7.01 NUMBER.
 The Officers of the corporation shall be a President, one or more Vice-Presidents (the number thereto to be determined by the Board of Directors), a Treasurer and a Secretary.
 All duly elected or appointed Officers serve as concurrent voting members of the Board of Directors for the duration of their tenure as Officers.
 Assistant Secretaries and Treasurers, when needed, will be nominated by the President and approved by the Board.
 They will be non-voting members of the Board unless they are acting in the absence of the Secretary or Treasurer.

 7.02 ELECTION AND TERM OF OFFICE.
 Full members, in good standing, may be elected or appointed, or otherwise serve as Officers or as members of the Board of Directors of the corporation.
 As noted in Article VI, 6.03, there may be one (non-voting) Associate Member elected to the Board.
 Prior to the Annual Meeting each year, the President shall appoint a Nominating Committee, composed of a Chairman and designated members, to prepare a list of candidates to be presented in nomination by the Committee Chairman.
 Nominations shall also be accepted by mail from any full member in good standing.
 Written nominations by mail must be received by the Chairman of the Nominating Committee within thirty (30) days preceding the announced date of the next Annual Meeting.
 Nominations may also be accepted “from the floor” at the Annual Members’ Meeting.
 Write-in votes shall also be accepted by the elections committee.
-The full slate of Officers shall be elected each year by a majority vote of the voting members present at the annual meeting.
-The elected Officers shall take office immediately, and may participate in any meeting of the Board of Directors to be held in conjunction with the Annual Conference.
+The President, Vice President, and Secretary shall be elected every second year and Board of Directors vacancies shall be elected each year by a majority vote of the voting members present at the annual meeting.
+The Treasurer position candidates shall be evaluated and elected by the Board of Directors at their annual meeting.
+The elected Officers shall take office immediately and may participate in any meeting of the Board of Directors to be held in conjunction with the Annual Conference.

 7.03 TERM OF OFFICE.
-The term of the President and the Vice-President shall be two (2) years.
-All other officers may succeed themselves in office for so long as they continue to be re-elected by the membership.
+The term of the President, Vice-President, and Secretary shall be two (2) years.
+All officers may succeed themselves in office for so long as they continue to be re-elected by their electing bodies, not to exceed two consecutive terms.
 Unexpected vacancies may be filled or new offices filled by the Board of Directors to serve only until the next annual election.
 Each Officer shall hold office until a successor shall have been duly elected and shall have qualified, or until death or until such Officer shall have resigned or shall have been removed in the manner provided for that purpose.
 Election and appointment of an Officer or agent shall not of itself create contract rights.

 7.04 REMOVAL.
 Any Officer or agent elected by the membership or appointed by the Board of Directors may be removed by the Board of Directors whenever in its judgment the best interests of the corporation would be served, but such removal shall be without prejudice to the contract right, if any, of the person so removed.